Avaiga/taipy-doc/docs/relnotes.md

   limited to file-based data nodes: CSV, Excel, JSON, and pickle data nodes only.
 - Added support for [modin](https://modin.readthedocs.io/en/stable/) as the new exposed type.
 - Running the Core service is required to execute jobs.
+- New version control system for Taipy applications.
+Developers can now run an application in development, save a version of the application as an experiment, re-run older experiments, and push a version to production.<br/>
+  See the [version control](../manuals/core/versioning) section for details.

 #### Improvements and changes